 Location: Crosby Beach

 Walking enthusiasts, bird watchers, and art enthusiasts enjoy this expansive, sandy beach, which is backed by low dunes.
 The "Another Place" art piece by renowned artist Antony Gormley, which includes 100 cast-iron figures that are scattered over the beach and gaze out toward the sea, is the most remarkable aspect of this location.
-Crosby is often considered one of the best beaches in Liverpool especially for Instagrammable sceneries, so don't miss out on this one!
+Crosby is often considered one of the best beaches in Liverpool, especially for Instagrammable sceneries, so don't miss out on this one!
 Some of the best restaurants in this area are Sesay’s Bar and Kitchen, Crosby Leisure Center, and Azul Monkey.

 Location: Wallasey Beach

-In the Wirral peninsula, The Wallasey, also known as New Brighton Beach offers a charming 3/4 mile strip of golden sand.
-During the summer, it is a most- visited vacation spot for day outings.
-You enjoy a beautiful view of Liverpool's downtown skyline from the beach.
-It's pleasant to observe ships leaving the Mersey Estuary and sailing toward the Irish Sea from the beach.
+In the Wirral peninsula, The Wallasey, also known as New Brighton Beach, offers a charming 3/4 mile strip of golden sand, making it one of the best beaches in Liverpool.
 For locals looking for a space on the sand on hot days, this is usually one of their first stops with fish & chips in their hands with a pint of beer at one of the best pubs in Liverpool.
 Some of the best restaurants in this area are The Derby Pool Harvester Wallasey, Community SOUL, and Fleur Ashley Cake Studio & Tea Room.
 Visitors can also explore the New Brighton Beach Promenade and Vale Park, which are located near the beach!

 3. Formby Beach

 Location: Formby Beach

 Known For: Formby Beach is known to have more than 500 acres of sand dunes.

 Getting There: The best way to reach Fromby Beach is by catching a train.